-- Follows MOE mainstream curriculum (except NO Mother Tongue) leading to GCE ‘O’ level/’N’ level qualifications.
+- Follows MOE national curriculum (except NO Mother Tongue) leading to GCE ‘O’ level/’N’ level qualifications.
 The courses available are: Express, Normal Academic (NA), Normal Technical (NT).

 - Offers subject-based banding for students to tap on their strengths and interests.